alintulu/LilSebastian/README.md

-# Team LilSebastian for Zoohackathon 2019 Helsinki
+# Team Li'l Sebastian for Zoohackathon 2019 Helsinki

 ## Our contribution to problem 6